 Poison sumac is a plant found everywhere in United States except in some area like Alaska and deserts of Nevada.
 This plant just like its botanical cousin plants poison ivy and poison oak contain an irritating substance called Urushiol.

 Urushiol is an oily sap which can trigger an allergy, especially allergic rash on skin when it comes in contact with the body.
-The rash is extremely itchy.
-It can develop within few minutes or few days after coming in contact with the skin.

 Cause Of Poison Sumac Allergy

 Poison sumac causes rash on the body.
 It is a chemical in the sap oil called Urushiol that causes the rash.
 It is an irritant.
 Majority of people who come in contact with the oil suffer from allergic reaction.
-When a person comes in contact with Urushiol, he may not suffer from rash.

 There are few fortunate people who never develop rash even if they come in contact with sumac repeatedly.
 Sumac poisoning or allergy can develop in following three ways.